We are Hiring! Learn more about becoming our next visitor engagement specialist!

 Nature Notes: Hine’s Emerald – The Hidden Gem of the Sanctuary

 Did you know that one of the most precious species of The Ridges Sanctuary is the Hine’s emerald dragonfly (Somatochlora hineana)?
-This winged wonder is listed as Federally endangered and its largest populations are found in Door County, particularly in The Ridges Sanctuary and surrounding wetlands.
-In fact, the Hine’s emerald dragonfly is among the most endangered dragonflies in the United States due to many factors, including groundwater contamination and depletion.
+This winged wonder is listed as Federally endangered.
+Its largest populations are found in Door County, particularly in The Ridges Sanctuary and surrounding wetlands.
+In fact, the Hine’s emerald dragonfly is among the most endangered dragonflies in the United States due to many factors.
+Two reasons are groundwater contamination and depletion.
 Door County populations rely heavily on the critical habitat we have here in Baileys Harbor.

-When they became the first (and so far, the only) dragonfly placed on the Federal Endangered Species list in 1995, not much was known about their natural history.
-Since then, researchers at a variety of state and federal agencies in Illinois and Wisconsin have filled in a lot of the gaps.
-At the Ridges, field studies of the number and behavior of Hine’s emerald dragonflies, along with obtaining photographic records, have been conducted.
+They became the first (and so far, the only) dragonfly placed on the Federal Endangered Species list in 1995.
+At the time, not much was known about their natural history.
+Since then, researchers at a variety of state and federal agencies in Illinois and Wisconsin filled in a lot of the gaps.
+At the Ridges, we study the number and behavior of Hine’s emerald dragonflies, as well as obtain photographic records.

 Our mission at The Ridges is to promote positive environmental behaviors through impactful educational experiences, land management and protection, and ecological research.
-The Ridges continues to ensure the protection of the Hine’s emerald and its surrounding habitat at the Sanctuary by doing just that.
-One example being the recent purchase of Ridges Inn parcel to protect Hidden Brook, which bisects the Ridges property and is critical habitat for the endangered Hine’s emerald.
+By doing so, The Ridges continues to ensure the protection of the Hine’s emerald and its surrounding habitat.
+One example is the recent purchase of the Ridges Inn parcel, which protects Hidden Brook.
+This waterway bisects the Ridges property and is critical habitat for the endangered Hine’s emerald.

-Other impactful ongoings include ecological research of habitat/loss of wetlands through citizen science and place-based adult and youth educational programming.
-Volunteers and staff contribute to Water Action Volunteers stream monitoring regarding stream health and water quality, which directly impacts Hine’s habitat.
+Other impactful ongoings include ecological research of habitat loss through citizen science and place-based adult and youth educational programming.
+Volunteers and staff contribute to Water Action Volunteers stream monitoring regarding stream health and water quality.
+Both of these directly impact Hine’s habitat.
 Youth programming (i.e., Ridges Forest School, Tiny Trekkers, and Backpack Adventure Camp) incorporates learning about and monitoring the habitats of this species.
 Where and why does this species live here?
 Why do they like our swales?
 Why is it a species of concern?
 How can we protect this species and its habitat?

 The Ridges and surrounding landscapes have been recognized as the most biologically diverse area in the State by the Wisconsin Department of Natural Resources.
 With a distinctive topography of low, sandy ridges, alternating with wetland areas of swales, it is no wonder that this species has found a home here at The Ridges.

-The life cycle of a Hine’s emerald dragonfly is similar to most dragonflies in that it is comprised of the following stages: aquatic egg, aquatic larva, and a terrestrial/aerial adult.
+The life cycle of a Hine’s emerald dragonfly is similar to most dragonflies.
+It is comprised of the following stages: aquatic egg, aquatic larva, and a terrestrial/aerial adult.
 Dragonflies live in wetland habitats.
 The Hine’s play a crucial role in maintaining the health of our swales, and their presence is essential for their success.
 Dragonflies are important to wetland ecosystems because they act as an indicator of wetland health.
 A canary in the coal mine, if you will.
 If you see a lot of dragonflies in a wetland habitat, it’s presumably very healthy.

 After an egg is hatched, the Hine’s spends four to five years in its larval stage.
 Young Hine’s nymphs live in shallow, cool, slow-moving water (i.e., Swales!).
 Throughout this time period, the Hine’s survival is dependent on sustained groundwater quality and quantity that is fed through karst bedrock into coastal wetland habitat.
 There are 12 areas on the peninsula that have been designated as critical habitats, but there are also additional sites where Hine’s have been identified.
 Hine’s emerald dragonfly larvae survive dry periods and winter months with some risk in tow – by hiding in crayfish burrows, one of their main predators.